-50.13 Parental leave and other entitlements
+50.15 Parental leave and other entitlements

 An Eligible Employee may use any accrued annual leave or long service leave entitlements concurrently with Long Parental Leave, save that taking that leave does not have the effect of extending the period of Long Parental Leave.
+If the employee does so, the taking of that other paid leave does not break the continuity of the period of unpaid parental leave.

-50.14 Transfer to a safe job
+50.16 Transfer to a safe job